 Leroy & Stitch: whereas the blueStitch was designed to do evil but managed to reform thanks to Lilo and the concept of 'ohana, the redLeroy was made for Hämsterviel, who is a self-centered Ungrateful Bastard.
 Unlike Stitch, Leroy never reforms; he gets incapacitated thanks to a fail-safe programmed into him, then is sent to prison.

-The Lion King: Scar serves as this to Simba.
-Both are members of the royal family who have a yearning to be king, but for the admiration that comes with the title rather than wanting to do too much with the power that comes with it.
-These similarities being perfectly illustrated when one compares their I Just Can't Wait to be King and Be Prepared musical numbers to each other.
-After the death of Mufasa, Simba's exile, and Scar's ascent both would wallow in a childish laziness, each wanting to live a cozy carefree life without much responsibility, be it Simba hiding out in a lush jungle away from personal responsibilities or Scar trying to simply shirk them off to his subordinates like the lionesses.
-However, Simba eventually manages to move on from his childishness and guilt rooted in his past in order to return to the Pride Lands and save them from Scar, who whilst indeed a sophisticated and cunning character in key respects, didn't grow past the entitled, self-centered, and whiny childish stage that Simba was at when the film started.
+Scar serves as this to Simba.
+Both start out as members of the royal family who yearn to be king for the benefits, but don't grasp the responsibility that comes with it.
+After the death of Mufasa, Simba's exile, and Scar's ascent both would wallow in a childish laziness, each wanting to live a cozy carefree life without much responsibility, be it Simba hiding out in a lush jungle away from personal responsibilities or Scar trying to simply shirk them off.
+However, Simba eventually manages to move on from his childishness and guilt rooted in his past in order to return to the Pride Lands and save them from Scar, who whilst indeed a sophisticated and cunning character, didn't grow past the entitled, self-centered, and whiny childish stage that Simba was at when the film started.
 A major contrast between the two is Simba's willingness to go back and atone for the mistakes of his past, even if he comes to learn wasn't truly responsible later, whilst Scar winds up getting killed by the Hyenas because of how he tried shifting the full blame of his crimes to them in an attempt to weasel his way out of facing the consequences of them.
 Also notable also is how both come to have chief sidekicks who are outcasts who live outside the Pride Lands and are obsessed with food, but while Simba treats his with genuine care, Scar constantly treats his hyena minions with utter apathy.

 The Lion King II: Simba's Pride: Zira serves as the counterpoint to Simba.
 Both of them being the rulers of the groups of lions in conflict, those from the Pride Lands and the Outlanders respectively who look down upon each other.
 Both also stand in the way of their progeny, Kiara and Kovu, from fulfilling their romance with each other.
 Whilst Simba comes around to accept the Outlanders after his eyes become opened Zira never relents from her hatred and winds up dying because of it.